Outline

 Compliance for Branch Offices in Singapore

-- Appoint a local tax agent to handle correspondence with IRAS
+- Appoint a local tax agent to liaise with IRAS

-- Submit ECI (Estimated Chargeable Income) based on Singapore-sourced revenue
+- File Estimated Chargeable Income (ECI) based on Singapore-sourced revenue

-- Maintain audited financial statements, signed off by a certified accountant in Singapore
+- Maintain audited financial statements signed off by a certified Singapore accountant

-- Submit copies of the parent company’s financials within two months of the AGM
+- Lodge copies of the parent company’s financials with ACRA within two months of its AGM

-Failure to meet these requirements can result in penalties or enforcement actions by Singapore authorities.
+Failure to comply with these requirements can result in financial penalties or enforcement by Singapore authorities.

 Taxation of Branch Offices in Singapore

-A Singapore branch office is taxed at the standard corporate tax rate of 17%.
-However, unlike subsidiaries, branches are not considered tax residents in Singapore and do not qualify for local tax exemptions or incentives.
+Singapore branch offices are taxed at the standard corporate tax rate of 17%.
+However, unlike subsidiaries, they are not considered tax residents in Singapore and therefore do not qualify for local tax exemptions or treaty benefits.

-This is because a branch’s control and management occur overseas, typically through board decisions in the parent company’s home jurisdiction.
+This is because management and control of the branch remain overseas in the parent company’s jurisdiction.

-Nonetheless, Singapore offers relatively low tax exposure compared to other countries.
-Branch profits are not taxed in Singapore if they don’t constitute a permanent establishment under local law.
+Still, Singapore offers a competitive tax environment.
+Branch profits may not be taxed locally if they do not constitute a permanent establishment under Singapore law.

 Annual General Meetings (AGMs) for Branch Offices

-Singapore law requires branch offices to hold AGMs, where stakeholders review financial reports and assess company performance.
+Singapore requires branch offices to hold AGMs where financial results and performance are reviewed.
 The meeting must be chaired by a designated officer or board member.

-In some cases, foreign companies may request a two-month extension from ACRA to hold their AGM.
-This is common when awaiting head office reports or facing cross-border scheduling issues.
+In some cases, foreign companies may request a two-month extension from ACRA to hold the AGM, particularly when waiting for head office reports or coordinating across borders.
+A filing fee of S$200 applies, and extensions must be requested before the deadline.

 Frequently Asked Questions